 Deadlines – You certainly had a few of these in your student days.
 You may have learned the hard way, sitting up all night at the last minute, but most people manage to get things in on time.

 As a student, you will have used, at the very least, the internet, email and word processing packages.
 Your college will probably have provided free tuition in these and possibly also in programs like Powerpoint and Excel.
-You may also have developed other skills in your own time or when you were at school, such as web design or programming.
+You may also have developed other skills in your own time or when you were at schools, such as web design or programming.
 Add all these to your list.

 Communication skills, teamwork, ability to work on your own and to use your initiative, ability to meet deadlines, IT and research skills are all high on employers’ lists of essential attributes in a graduate employee.
-Your job is to provide examples which prove that you have these skills.
-Using the information in this article, make your list of specific examples.
+Your job is to provide examples that prove that you have these skills.
+Using the information in this article, make your list of specific cases.
 They will help you shine both on paper and at the interview.